Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Separation Anxiety.md

 That’s just one more reason to commit to treatment for your child once a mental health professional makes a diagnosis of separation anxiety disorder.

-The good news is several treatment options are available, and many have proven successfulTrusted Source in the treatment of separation anxiety disorder.
+The good news is several treatment options are available, and many have proven successful in the treatment of separation anxiety disorder.

-The treatment option with the most research behindTrusted Source it is cognitive behavior therapy (CBT).
+The treatment option with the most research behind it is cognitive behavior therapy (CBT).
 Plus, research from 2018 indicates that this form of therapy may be effective long term.

 The goal of CBT is to challenge thought distortions and teach the person undergoing therapy better coping strategies.